 Choosing a contractor is the single most important decision you will make in regard to any type of construction or home improvement project.

-In addition to the physical aspects of a building and/or remodeling project, the general contractor is usually responsible for procuring materials (selection of the appropriate materials as well as the timing of the delivery of those materials), hiring subcontractors as needed, obtaining necessary building permits, and keeping sound financial records.
-In short the general contractor handles all aspects of your project.
+In addition to the physical aspects of a building and/or remodeling project, the general contractor is usually responsible for procuring materials (selection of the appropriate materials as well as timing the delivery of those materials), hiring subcontractors as needed, obtaining necessary building permits, and keeping sound financial records.
+In short, the general contractor handles all aspects of your project.
 When choosing a contractor, you need to consider someone you feel comfortable with, someone you can trust.

 Sometimes an architect is involved in your project and you have drawings in hand; sometimes you only have an idea and you don’t even know if it is feasible.
 Regardless of the stage of your project, a trustworthy contractor is of utmost importance.

 - Ask people you know for recommendations.

 - Visit a local lumber company and ask for recommendations; check their bulletin board, if available, for information on local contractors.